shellieD/holy-shiitake/README.md

 * Google Fonts: Google fonts are used to add fonts for aesthetic and UX purposes.
 * Multi Device Website Mockup Generator: Used to generate mockup image.
 * DrawSQL.app was used to develop the database schema during development.
+* Lucidcharts was used to created a flow chart.

 ## Deployment